 Why is Taxonomy Important for SEO?

 First, because clear information taxonomy will make content much easier for users to find.
-If your category pages, products or other information are organized in a logical way, visitors will have no problems navigating to the right content to find what they’re looking for.
+If your category pages, products, or other information are organized in a logical way, visitors will have no problems navigating to the right content to find what they’re looking for.

 With a chaotic site structure, on the other hand, users might continuously end up with the information they don’t need.

-If a customer is looking for running shoes, they’ll know that they need to look under a sports category page on your site.
+For example, if a customer is looking for running shoes, they’ll know that they need to look under a sports category page on your site.

 If they need semi-casual shoes for work, they’ll probably start with the gender and then work their way through shoe types, etc.

-Classify Your Site’s Information to Create the Best Taxonomy for SEO
+Using Taxonomy: Classify Your Site’s Information to Create the Best Taxonomy for SEO

 Method #1: Organize Your Content Into Subtopics